Michael A. Taylor Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The Diamondbacks have the 25th-ranked team ERA across all MLB pitching staffs (4.67).

-- The Diamondbacks rank 21st in baseball in home runs given up (137 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 23rd in baseball in home runs allowed (141 total, 1.3 per game).

-- The righty last appeared on Tuesday against the San Francisco Giants, when he threw 6 2/3 innings, allowing two earned runs while giving up five hits.
+- His most recent appearance was on Wednesday against the San Francisco Giants, when the right-hander tossed six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.